JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/documentation_provider.md

 Now, we set a breakpoint in our dummy implementation, debug the plugin, and call <ui-path>View | Quick Documentation</ui-path>
 for the Simple property both in the Java file and the Simple file.
-We do this by placing the cursor over the key and invoking <ui-path>View | Quick Documentation</ui-path>
+We do this by placing the cursor over the key and invoking <ui-path>View | Quick Documentation</ui-path> to show the documentation.
-for showing the documentation.

 In both cases, we find that the element provided is `SimplePropertyImpl`, which is exactly what we hoped for.
 However, there are two drawbacks: inside a Java string, your cursor needs to be directly over `key` in the string `"simple:key"` to make <emphasis>Quick Documentation</emphasis> work.